NevermindNilas/TheAnimeScripter/README.md

 In no particular order:
 - Provide a bundled version with all of the dependencies included ( need assitance with this )
-- Add Rife NCNN Vulkan ( probably through ncnn api or directml )
+- Add MT back
+- Add more functionalities to Cugan-AMD
+- Fix SwinIR
+- Improve performance
 - Add testing. ( high priority )
-- Add Rife Multithreadding ( halfway done )
 - ADd DepthMap process ( high priority )
-- Add Pytorch segmentation. ( current models are all onnx, I will look into a pytorch conversion using onnx2torch )
 - Maybe add TRT. ( probably not )

 ## ✅ Done